What Might Have Been

 Then the Japanese bought the building and kept it vacant for years.
 That was sad to watch.
 Then, in 1998, after a small carousel and great lawn replaced the lead pipes and other bludgeons in Bryant Park, a developer bought the building and turned it into this crazy-expensive hotel.
 There’s a small, bronze plaque near the front door that feebly whispers what once was.
 Few stop to read it.

 John Bartlett Pierce was born in Emden, Maine, about 65 miles west of Bangor.
 It gets very cold there.
 He was born on June 2, 1843 into two of the state’s oldest families.
-They had money so he attended Westbrook Seminary, survived the Civil War, and went to work, at age 25, as a clerk in a New Hampshire hardware store.
+They had money, so he attended Westbrook Seminary, survived the Civil War, and went to work at the age of 25, as a clerk in a New Hampshire hardware store.
 Five years later, he moved to Buffalo, NY and opened a hardware store, where he began to dabble in the installation of steam- and hot-water boilers and radiators, a very new business at the time.

-A few years ago, when I was entering the semi-finals of life, someone told me that every carousel has a lead horse, and that you can always find it if you look carefully for the horse with the blue ribbons or the floral wreaths or something else that’s different from the others.
+A few years ago, when I was entering the semi-finals of life, someone told me that every carousel has a lead horse, and that you can always find it if you look carefully for the horse with the blue ribbon or the floral wreaths or something else that’s different from all the others.
 Something special.
 This news astonished me at the time and has delighted me ever since.
 There truly is a lead horse on every carousel and my only regret is that I didn’t have this knowledge when our four daughters were children.
-It’s good to have grandchildren.
+So it’s good to have grandchildren.

 Who says New Yorkers aren’t friendly?

-The American Radiator Company was the lead horse in the hydronic heating business for decades.
+Well, the American Radiator Company was the lead horse in the hydronic heating business for decades.
 They were instrumental in researching and engineering so many of the things we today take for granted.
-I can’t pass that building without remembering all of this.
+I can’t pass that building without remembering all of this, and appreciating it.
 They changed America.

 In his will, John Bartlett Pierce left a million dollars in company stock to 400 of his employees who had “demonstrated keen business ability, combined with a fine sense of honor, a high quality of integrity, and a conscientious and loyal devotion to the performance of duty.”
-The residue of his estate, which was considerable, established the John B. Pierce Foundation, “whose object shall be the promotion of research, educational, technical or scientific work in the general field of heating, ventilation and sanitation, for the increase of knowledge to the end that the general hygiene and comfort of human beings and their habitations may be advanced.”
+That’s nice, isn’t it?
+The rest of his estate, which was considerable, established the John B. Pierce Foundation, “whose object shall be the promotion of research, educational, technical or scientific work in the general field of heating, ventilating and sanitation, for the increase of knowledge to the end that the general hygiene and comfort of human beings and their habitations may be advanced.”

-Isn’t that wonderful?
+Aren’t those words wonderful, that Mission Statement?
 The author of the Pierce Memorial brochure wrote, “Within a decade we shall all better appreciate the vision and scope of this remarkable, affectionately conceived plan of Mr. Pierce’s for the broad and general advancement of the whole heating and ventilating industry.”

-So I went looking for it and found it.
-As you can see from their Web site, their Mission Statement is, “To conduct basic research on the interactions between physiological systems and the stresses imposed by the modern environment, with the goal of optimizing these interactions to improve human health and comfort.”
+So I went looking for it . . . and I found it!
+I read the Mission Statement on their website and learned that the mission was, “To conduct basic research on the interactions between physiological systems and the stresses imposed by the modern environment, with the goal of optimizing these interactions to improve human health and comfort.”

-So click through the site and learn what they do.
-The Foundation is located at Yale University and they are currently doing research in the following areas: affective sensory neuroscience, cellular neurophysiology, exercise and metabolic physiology, integrated environmental physiology, oral and cutaneous sensitivity, executive and motivational control, neural coding and multimodal integration of flavor, neurobiology of feeding, respiratory and sleep physiology, and sensory information processing.
+So click through the current website and learn what they do.
+The Foundation is located at Yale University and they are currently doing research in the following areas: affective sensory neuroscience cellular neurophysiology exercise and metabolic physiology integrated environmental physiology oral and cutaneous sensitivity executive and motivational control neural coding and multimodal integration of flavor neurobiology of feeding respiratory and sleep physiology And last but not least, sensory information processing.

 See any boilers or radiators in there?
 How about ventilation or sanitary systems?
 Comfort and hygiene?

-At its start, the Pierce Foundation provided the funding for the Bureau of Research of the American Society of Heating and Ventilating Engineers (which became ASHRAE).
+At its start, the Pierce Foundation provided the funding for the Bureau of Research of the American Society of Heating and Ventilating Engineers, which eventually became ASHRAE.
 Somewhere along the way, the money got away from ASHRAE.
-It’s out there doing what I suppose is very noble work, but I wonder what Mr. Pierce would have thought of all of this.
+It’s at Yale now, doing what I suppose is very noble work, but I wonder what Mr. Pierce would have thought of all of this.

 Think about that the next time you listen to someone cry the blues over how we don’t have the money to do basic, unbiased research into the science of hydronic heating.
 Because we once did.